red-data-tools/red_amber/doc/DataFrame.md

  - keys or booleans by a block

     `pick {block}` is also acceptable.
 We can't use both arguments and a block at a same time.
 The block should return keys, or a boolean Array with a same length as `n_keys`.
-Self is passed as block parameter.
+Block is called in the context of self.

     ```ruby
-    penguins.pick do |df|
-      df.keys.map do |key|
-        key.end_with?('mm')
-      end
-    end
+    penguins.pick { keys.map { |key| key.end_with?('mm') } }
     # =>
     #<RedAmber::DataFrame : 344 x 3 Vectors, 0x000000000000f1cc>
     Vectors : 3 numeric